Online Optimization in Dynamic Environments: Prediction with a finite family of dynamical models

-Let $\htheta_{i,t}$ denote the output of Alg.~\ref{alg:dmd} using dynamical models $\Phi_{i,1}, \Phi_{i,2}, \ldots, \Phi_{i,t}$; we choose $\htheta_t$ by using the Fixed Share forecaster on these outputs.\footnote{There are many algorithms from the Prediction with Expert Advice literature which can be used to form a single prediction from the predictions created by the set of dynamical models.
+Our {\em dynamic fixed share} (DFS) estimate is presented in Algorithm~\ref{alg:dfs}.
+Let $\htheta_{i,t}$ denote the output of Equation \ref{eq:dmd2} at time $t$ using dynamical models $\Phi_{i,1}, \Phi_{i,2}, \ldots, \Phi_{i,t}$; we choose $\htheta_t$ by using the Fixed Share forecaster on these outputs.\footnote{There are many algorithms from the Prediction with Expert Advice literature which can be used to form a single prediction from the predictions created by the set of dynamical models.
 We use the Fixed Share algorithm \cite{HerWar98} as a means to combine estimates with different dynamics; however, other methods could be used with various tradeoffs.
 One of the primary drawbacks of the Fixed Share algorithm is that an upper bound on the number of switches $m$ must be known a priori.
 However, this method has a simple implementation and tracking regret bounds.
 One common alternative to Fixed Share allows the switching parameter ($\lambda$ in Alg.~\ref{alg:dfs}) to decrease to zero as the algorithm runs \cite{AdamRooij08,Adam12}.
 This has the benefit of not requiring knowledge about the number of switches, but comes at the price of higher regret.
 Alternative expert advice algorithms exist which decrease the regret but increase the computational complexity.
-For a thorough treatment of existing methods see \cite{Gyo12}.} In Fixed Share, each expert (here, each sequence of candidate dynamical models) is assigned a weight that is inversely proportional to its cumulative loss at that point yet with some weight shared amongst all the experts, so that an expert with very small weight can quickly regain weight to become the leader \cite{HerWar98,CesGaiLugSto12}.
+For a thorough treatment of existing methods see \cite{Gyo12}.} In Fixed Share, each expert (here, each sequence of candidate dynamical models) is assigned a weight that is inversely proportional to its cumulative loss at that point yet with some weight shared amongst all the experts.
+Here there is $\lambda$ amount of weight divided evenly amongst experts so that an expert with previously high loss quickly regain enough weight to become the leader \cite{HerWar98,CesGaiLugSto12}.
+In this update, $\lambda \in (0,1)$ is how much of the weight is shared amongst the experts.
+Notice each expert ``donates" a $\lambda$ fraction of it's weight which is then replaced by $\lambda/N$.
+For experts which large weights this will cause some weight to be lost, but ensures that a minimum weight of $\lambda/N$ is attained for each expert.
+Sharing weight allows fast switching between experts.